DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 ### Teacher training courses

 Your teacher training course might be provided by a university, school, college or group of schools.
-Your course might be referred to as:

-* school-centred initial teacher training (SCITT)
-* School Direct (there are salaried and non-salaried School Direct courses)

-The content of SCITT and School Direct programmes are broadly the same.

 As part of selecting your teacher training course, you will need to decide if you want to train to teach at a primary or secondary level.
 [Learn about deciding who to teach](/train-to-be-a-teacher/who-do-you-want-to-teach).